aimtiaz11/customer-api-raml/README.md

 This means that the API client will need to read the pagination attributes such as `pageSize`, `totalPages`, `first` and `last` to determine how many subsequent requests to make to extract the complete collection of the customer resource.

-#### 3.1.2 Conditional requests
+#### 4.1.2 Conditional Requests

 Conditional requests allow API client to validate whether their cached copy of the customer resource is valid or not.
 It makes use of the `ETag` and `If-None-Match` headers.

-API client will need to cache or store the `ETag` header value of the HTTP 200 OK Response and pass that to a subsequent `GET /api/v1/customer/{customerId}` using a `If-None-Match` header.
+API client will need to cache or store the `ETag` header value of the HTTP 200 OK Response and pass that to subsequent `GET /api/v1/customer/{customerId}` requests using a `If-None-Match` header.

 If the server determines that the resource has been modified based on the `If-None-Match` header value, then will respond with a HTTP 200 OK with the body containing the new Customer resource.

 If the resource has not been modified, the API server will respond with a HTTP 304 Not Modified with empty body.

-Both the pagination feature and conditional request feature prevents server and network from being overloaded by expensive API calls.
+Both the pagination feature and conditional request feature will help prevent server and network from being overloaded by expensive API calls.

-### 3.2 Mobile and IoT integration (use case 2)
+### 4.2 Mobile and IoT integration (use case 2)

-#### 3.2.1 Authentication process
+#### 4.2.1 Authentication Process

 Mobile and IoT devices should leverage the the `User Authentication` (three-legged OAuth) which will give them access to full range of APIs that the API service has to offer.